littlebizzy/slickstack/readme.md

 SlickStack is a free LEMP stack automation script written in Bash designed to enhance and simplify WordPress provisioning, performance, and security.

+&#10142; NEW!
+SlickStack is now "HTTPS Only" and includes our popular Force HTTPS plugin...

 &#10142; Browse the SlickStack public mirrors: **http://mirrors.slickstack.io**

 ## Abstract